Ian-Blockmans/IDDisplay/readme.md

 ## Install

-curently you need to compile the code yourself.
+curently you need to compile the code yourself (I recomend using the minimal branch for now).
 I already created executables for the ShazamIO python code.
 The default recording device will be used to lisen for music.
 The curently suported platforms are x86_64 windows and linux and aarch64 linux.
 My setup is a raspberry pi 4 with a touchscreen and a microphone.
 With minor tweaks i am sure any platfornm supported by rust and python can work.

 ## usage

 press the detedct button and wait until a song is recognized.
 It will try detect the song until you exit.
+When you press exit it might take a minute to close because ti wants to end the loop.(working on a fix)

 ## quirks and features